hilia/plugin-wp-affieasy/site/wp-content/plugins/affieasy/readme.txt

 * Shops are now alphabetical ordered
 * url can be encoded with a check box from the shops page
 * PHP 8.2 compatible

+/!\ If you came from version previous to 1.1.3, here how to update without loosing any data:
+1. disable old AffiEasy plugin
+2. install the new plugin (>= v1.1.3)
+3. remove previous plugin

 = 1.0.5 =
 * Add the possibility to put icons in the tables